How to Seal Painted Furniture Properly - Regained Relics

 Wax is especially lovely on lower-traffic furniture or pieces where character matters as much as durability.
 Think accent tables, bedroom furniture, hutches, or decorative storage.
 It can also be layered for a richer finish, but each layer should stay thin.

 If you are sealing white or very pale painted furniture, be mindful of the wax tone you choose.
-A clear wax will usually preserve the colour best, while an antiquing or darker wax will intentionally warm and age the finish.
+A clear wax will usually preserve the color best, while an antiquing or darker wax will intentionally warm and age the finish.

 Using a topcoat for more durable protection